 About

 I am an undergraduate student at the University of Pennsylvania, pursuing an Engineering degree in Computer Science with a minor in Mathematics and a Wharton degree in Statistics.
-I am also an accelerated master in Robotics at the GRASP Laboratory.
-I am fortunate to be advised by Dr. Pratik Chaudhari and Dr. Vijay Kumar.
+I am also an accelerated master student in Robotics at the GRASP Laboratory and a summer researcher at ETH Zürich.
+I am fortunate to be advised by Prof. Pratik Chaudhari, Dean Vijay Kumar, Prof. Santosh Venkatesh, Dr. Andrea Censi, and Prof. Emilio Frazzoli.

 I am equally passionate about teaching and actively engaging with the community to promote equity in engineering education and research.
 See Teaching and Community Involvement.